brain-machine-intelligence/meta_prediction_2024/README.md

 # meta_prediction_2024

-Data, Simulation code and the Experiment code for paper
+Data, Simulation code and the Experiment code for paper If you installed Matlab (equal or higher than R2020a), psychotoolbox package, python3 (equal or higher than 3.6.10) and pytorch toolbox, you can run the codes by simply download and un-zip.

 ## 1. Simulation code
 - To perform the simulation, refer to the "SIMUL_cmd_send.m" file.